Iowa One Call Works to Keep Iowans Safe

 Iowa One Call Center Launches ITIC and IMAP Upgrade

-On August 7th, the Iowa One Call center launched significant upgrades to two important web-based applications: ITIC and IMAP.
+Ongoing efforts to enhance the user interface include significant upgrades to two important web-based applications: ITIC and IMAP.

 ITIC makes it possible for excavators to input their locate requests directly to the call center via the internet.